 5 Doggy Tales

 Books about dogs make up some of the best of children's literature.
-Clear space for these new ones on your shelf.
+Clear space for these stories about man's best friend on your shelf.

 1. LaRue Across America by Mark Teague.
 Grades K-3

-2. A Dazzling Display of Dogs by Besty Franco, illustrated by Michael Wertz.
+2. A Dazzling Display of Dogs by Betsy Franco, illustrated by Michael Wertz.
 Grades 1-4

 In this follow-up to A Curious Collection of Cats, Franco and Wertz once again combine humorous illustrations and verse to showcase everything's that loveable about our furry friends.

-3. The Art of Racing in the Rain by Garth Stein.
+3. Racing in the Rain: My Life as a Dog by Garth Stein.
 Grades 3-7

 This adaptation of the heartwarming novel for adults is told from the point of view of Enzo, a golden retriever who dreams of becoming a race car driver just like his owner, Denny.